Lakeside Historical Society’s Bylaws

 - The Treasurer will provide a proposed budget to the Board at the November Board Meeting, unless there are extenuating circumstances.
 In such a case, the Treasurer will provide a proposed budget as soon as reasonably possible at the end of the calendar year.
 Prior to submitting a proposed budget, the Treasurer should meet with the President(s) to discuss the upcoming budget year.
 The budget shall be published in the Society’s December newsletter and approved at the January General Meeting, or per ARTICLE V, Section 6.

 - There shall be no disruptive talking during the General Meeting.
 Members wishing to speak will be recognized by the President(s) and allowed three (3) minutes to speak.

 - The Historical Society buildings shall not be used for church meetings on a regular basis.

 - The Historical Society buildings may be available for club organization meetings, weddings, receptions, memorials, etc., at the discretion of the Society.

-- Pay for registration fee for representative to the Annual Congress of History Convention.
+- The Society will pay one (1) registration fee for a representative to the Annual Congress of History Conference.

 - Archival materials, documents and pictures may not leave the premises.

-- An annual financial review shall be conducted by a member appointed by the board by April of that next year.
+- An annual financial audit shall be conducted by a member appointed by the Board by April of that next year.